 Hey, Sumit here 🤗

-Do you believe expired domains don't work or involve a high-risk of penalty?
+Do you believe aged domains don't work or involve a high-risk of penalty?

 This website belongs to one of my clients.
-He built it on an expired domain and started getting amazing results in just 1.5 years.
+He built it on an aged domain and started getting amazing results in just 1.5 years.

 The site is ranking for some of the toughest keywords for more than a year.

 You'll have a 90% success rate with your aged domain without any potential risk if you choose the right domain. 😊

 (By success rate I mean the domain will give you faster rankings than any fresh domain)